Shivang-Chauhan/to-do-list/README.md

 - **Logout**: Users can securely log out of their accounts when done.

+- **Error Handling**: User-friendly error messages for failed login attempts and other authentication-related issues.

 ### 2. To-Do List Management

 Once authenticated, users can enjoy the following features for managing their to-do lists: